How to make a Unsalted Sea Pottery Garden Charm

 - Clip the foam sheet 9” x 12” to your clipboard.
 (Clay will not stick to the foam sheet.)

-- Form your clay into the desired shape for your charm, keep edges smooth and the size manageable.
+- Form your clay into the desired shape for your charms, smooth edge and keep the size no bigger than your Thumb.

 - Be careful not to distort the overall shape of your charm

 - Tip: Let the clay sit for about 30 minutes until it reaches a leather-hard stage (slightly firm).
 This helps it hold its shape while adding texture.
-Also, keep your charm around 1/4" thick, in all areas.
+Also, keep your charm around 1/4" thick, in all areas to avoid cracks while drying and firing

-- Use a straw to punch holes straight down.
+- Use the straw to punch holes straight through the piece.

-- Clear clay from the straw using a skewer before making the next hole.
+- Clear clay from the straw using the wooden skewer before making the next hole.

 Prepare for Storage